-To prep the math center, I simply printed everything onto card stock and laminated each page.
+To prep the addition activity, I simply printed everything onto card stock and laminated each page.

 Then, I cut the pieces apart, slipped them into a labeled gallon-sized baggie, and in just minutes I was ready to go!